Johncci/rock-paper-scissors-lizard-spock-game/README.md

 ## <u>**Libraries**</u>

 * jQuery is the only library used for this website.
 The reason I chose to use this library was for readability and just to make the code appear tidier.
-I am aware that it was not really necessary to use jQuery to build this website but i decided that it was beneficial and educational to me to write the code using core javaScript and then use W3Schools documentation for reference to write the jQuery code.
+I am aware that it was not really necessary to use jQuery to build this website but I decided that it was beneficial and educational to me to write the code using core javaScript and then use W3Schools documentation for reference to write the jQuery code.
 The main device used to implement this plan was the website SyncFiddle which I used as a testing area for this website.

 ## <u>**Credits**</u>